ariehh1/Employee-Tracker/README.md

 The following prompts are listed in the command line application: "View all employees, View all departments, View job titles, Add an employee, Add a department, Add a role, and Update employee role".
 To exit the application, simply select "Exit" and your previous entries will be saved.

 <h1>User Story:</h1>
-As a business owner
+AS A business owner -
-I want to be able to view and manage the departments, roles, and employees in my company So that I can organize and plan my business
+I WANT to be able to view and manage the departments, roles, and employees in my company - SO THAT I can organize and plan my business

 <h1>Setup:</h1>
 1) Clone the repository on your local device and open Terminal or Bash